eluv-io/elv-stream-sample/README.md

 #### Important Note:

-The Bitmovin player will not run from a static HTML file.
-In order to run this sample with Bitmovin support, it must be accessed from a web server.
+FairPlay support and the Bitmovin player will not run from a static HTML file.
+In order to run this sample with support for Bitmovin and FairPlay, it must be accessed from a web server.
 You can use the node [http-server](https://www.npmjs.com/package/http-server) utility to serve the file locally:

 - Install http-server using `npm install -g http-server`
 - Use http-server to serve the examples directory `http-server ./examples`